bkoz/roadshow/02-smoketest.md

 #** Lab 2: Smoke Test and Quick Tour **

-###** Command Line **
+###** Using the Command Line Interface (CLI)**

-The first thing we want to do to ensure that our *oc* command line tools was installed and successfully added to our path is login to the OpenShift Enterprise 3.0 environment that has been provided for this Roadshow session.
+The first thing we want to do to ensure that the *oc* command line tool was installed and successfully added to our path is login to the OpenShift Enterprise 3.0 environment that has been provided for this Roadshow session.
 In order to login, we will use the *oc* command and then specify the server that we want to authenticate to.
 Issue the following command:

 	$ oc login --username=openshift-dev --password=devel --server=10.1.2.2:8443

-**Note:** After entering in the above command, you may be prompted to accept the security certificate

-You should see the following output:

-	The server uses a certificate signed by an unknown authority.
-	You can bypass the certificate check, but any data you send to the server could be intercepted by others.
-	Use insecure connections? (y/n):

-Enter in *Y* to use a potentially insecure connection.
-The reason you received this message is because we are using a self-signed certificate for this workshop, but we did not provide you with the CA certificate that was generated by OpenShift.
-In a real-world scenario, either OpenShift's certificate would be signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

-**Note:** On some versions of Microsoft Windows, you may get an error that the server has an invalid x.509 certificate.
-If you receive this error, enter in the following command:

-	$ oc login master.test.openshift3roadshow.com --insecure-skip-tls-verify=true

-Once you issue the *oc login* command, you will be prompted for the username and password combination for your user account.
-This information was provided to you by the instructor of this workshop:

-    Username: your_username
-    Password: your_password

-Ensure that you replace *your_username* and *password* with the credentials provided to you.

-Once you have authenticated to the OpenShift 3 server, you will see the following confirmation message:

-    Login successful.
-    Using project "userXX-smoke".
-    Welcome to OpenShift!
-See 'oc help' to get started.

-Congratulations, you are now authenticated to the OpenShift server.
-The OpenShift master includes a built-in OAuth server.
-Developers and administrators obtain OAuth access tokens to authenticate themselves to the API..
-By default your authorization token will last for 24 hours.
-There is more information about the login command and its configuration in the [OpenShift Enterprise Documentation](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html#basic-setup-and-login).

 ###**Creating a project**